 Let me run the package.
 From the below screenshot you can see that, the Execute SQL Task is failed because we can not update the Identity column (i.e EmpID)

 but we successfully inserted the 14 records into the Destination table.

 Somehow you realized the mistake you have done and removed the EmpID = 5 from the Update statement.
 Now you can see, both Data Flow Task, and Execute SQL Task has successfully executed.

-Here you are rerunning the whole package, which is OK for this 14 records but it become costlier for large amount of data.
-In this situation you can use the SSIS checkpoints to start the package from the point of failure (i.e., Execute SQL Task).
+Here you are rerunning the whole package, which is OK for this 14 records but it becomes costlier for a large amount of data.
+In this situation, you can use the SSIS checkpoints to start the package from the point of failure (i.e., Execute SQL Task).

 Configuring Checkpoints in SSIS

-Please select the package ion which you want to configure the checkpoints, and go to its properties windows to find the Checkpoint property.
+Please select the package in which you want to configure the checkpoints, and go to its properties windows to find the Checkpoint property.

 - CheckpointUsage: This property has three options:

 - Never: Package will not use the Checkpoint.

 - IfExists: Package will look for the checkpoint information, and if there is any information then it will use that information.
 If not, it will skip using it.
 This is the common option in most cases.

 - Always: The package will always look for the checkpoint information and use that information.
-If it doesn’t had the information then it will throw an error.
+If it doesn’t have the information then it will throw an error.

 - SaveCheckpoint: Choose whether you want to save the checkpoint or not.

 We are creating a new file called SSIS Checkpoints in D folder to save the checkpoint information.

 Next, we selected the most common CheckpointUsage property, i.e., IfExists.

 Next, we changed the Save Checkpoints option from default False to True.

-Before we start executing the package, we have to change one more property called FailPackgaeOnFailure of all the tasks in Control Flow region.
+Before we start executing the package, we have to change one more property called FailPackgaeOnFailure of all the tasks in the Control Flow region.
 First, let me select the Data Flow Task and change the property value from False to True.